ahaborte918/vpn/README.md

 </p>
 <p>

-When creating a Virtual Machine, remember to list the original Resource Group name "VPN-Test" here (we can look at EXAMPLE 2A if we forget the name chosen).
-Also, remember to list “FranceVM” as the Virtual Machine name in the very next input field.
+When creating a Virtual Machine, remember to list the original Resource Group name (we chose "VPN-Test" as the name).
+DO NOT create a new Resource Group name.
+Enter the Virtual machine name you made on the previous page (we chose “FranceVM” as the name).
 Ensure the other items are selected as shown in EXAMPLES 2B & 2C.

 EXAMPLE 2B
 <p>